Three more die of corona in KP

 PESHAWAR: Three more people died of coronavirus and 126 were diagnosed with the viral infection in Khyber Pakhtunkhwa on Thursday.

 Secretary Health Imtiaz Hussain on Thursday went to Chitral and inspected available services in the public sector hospitals.
-He provided additional testing kits and announced a 24-hour testing facility for COVID-19 patients.
+He provided additional testing kits and announced a 24-hour testing facility for Covid patients.